 The LVLMs were presented with each image in the dataset and tasked with identifying any anomalies or errors indicative of AI generation.
 Directly asking if the image is AI-generated or contains errors may result in a refusal to answer or affect the result due to the alignment of the LVLM.
 Therefore, following their analysis, the LVLMs provided a descriptive response for each image.
-The responses from the LVLMs were then processed through GPT-3.5-Turbo-1106, which was used to interpret the LVLMs' descriptive answers and convert them into binary outcomes: 'AI-generated' or 'Human-generated.'
-This conversion involves identifying specific patterns and keywords indicative of AI generation.
-This step standardizes the results for statistical comparison.